MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-waste.md

 ## Key strategies

-Cut down on workload waste by making sure you only pay for the computer resources and features you actually use.
-Keep track of what you're using and adjust your plans accordingly to save money.
-Regularly review and update how you manage these resources to get the most value for your money.
-This way you use what you have more effectively and cut down on costs.
+Eliminating waste refers to the principle of using only the necessary resources, whether it's workload components or application features, or prepaid plans.
+Waste leads to inflated expenses.
+Regularly review and update how you manage workload resources and prepaid plans to get the most value for your money.

 ### Eliminate waste from the application